andresclarowork/CryptoMarketAnalyzer/README.md

 ## ⚠️ Known Limitations

-- Free API tiers have rate limits
+- Free API tiers have rate limits (NewsAPI: 1,000/day, Guardian: 5,000/day)
 - News sentiment analysis accuracy depends on article quality
 - Offline sentiment analysis may not match commercial LLM accuracy
 - Historical data analysis not included in current version
+- RSS feeds may have limited or no content for some cryptocurrencies

 ## 🤝 Contributing